Luke 2:8-14

 “But you, Bethlehem Ephrathah, Though you are little among the thousands of Judah, Yet out of you shall come forth to Me The One to be Ruler in Israel, Whose goings forth are from of old, From everlasting.”

-The two passages below from Genesis and Micah complete the picture of what the shepherds understood from the angel’s message:
+So they knew their Bethlehem that was the right one.
+The two passages below from Genesis and Micah show us even more of what the shepherds understood from the angel’s message:

 –